rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 <a name="5.33.352.2">5.33.352.2</a> **Chronograms**.
 Transcribe the chronogram as it appears. *Optionally*, include the date in arabic numerals in square brackets.

-*Optionally*, substitute for it the date in arabic numerals in square brackets.
+*Optionally*, substitute for the chronogram the date in arabic numerals in square brackets.
 If the supplied date includes a day/month, use the sequence: day, month, year.
 Make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) explaining the source of the date.
-Include a transcription of the original chronogram in the note if considered important in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.36.1](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.36.1)).
+Include a transcription of the original chronogram in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) if considered important (see [5.34.36.1](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.36.1)).

 <a name="5.33.352.3">5.33.352.3</a> **Very long dates**.
-If the statement of the date on the preferred source of information is very long, generally transcribe it as it appears.
+If the date on the preferred source of information is very long, generally transcribe it as it appears.

 *Optionally*, substitute for it the date in arabic numerals in square brackets.
 If the supplied date includes a day/month, use the sequence: day, month, year.
 Make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) explaining the source of the date.
 Include a transcription of the original chronogram in the note if considered important (see [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/),  [5.34.36.2](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.36.2)).

 <a name="5.33.352.4">5.33.352.4</a> **Fictitious or incorrect dates**.
-If the date of manufacture is known to be fictitious or incorrect, transcribe it as it appears and supply the actual date in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.35.36.3](/DCRMR/ppdm/Note-on-manufacture-statement/#5.35.36.3)).
+If the date of manufacture is known to be fictitious or incorrect, transcribe it as it appears and supply the actual date in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.36.3](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.36.3)).

 *Optionally*, supply the actual date in square brackets.
 If the reason for supplying the actual date is not apparent from the rest of the description, make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) to indicate the source of the information (see [5.34.36.4](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.36.4)).